BradyDriebergen/ecommerce_store_page/README.md

 ## Reflection

 This project was a very entertaining one!
 I enjoyed the challenge of replicating a common ecommerce webpage.
-I feel very good with my solution, and I'm excited for you to take a look at my work.
 Some of the features I'm proud of the most is the compatibility with different resolutions/screen sizes, showing product information when a product card is clicked, and the overall look of the webpage.